pun777chy/Inverse-Kinematics-Unity3d/README.md

 Plugins Used in the Project

-RifleAnimsetPro : The animations for player and enemies are taken from this plugin Realistic Effects Pack : Effects of Shooting, Blast and muzzle flash are taken from this plugin.
+RifleAnimsetPro : The animations for player and enemies are taken from this plugin.

+Realistic Effects Pack : Effects of Shooting, Blast and muzzle flash are taken from this plugin.

 You can adjust the threshold of aiming by adjusting the poistion of cube call "Load" in the scene.